hnjw-png/battleships/README.md

 There wil be 5 ships to find, and 12 turns to find them.
 The game will keep track on how many ships have been found.
 The game will automatically end if the player does not find all ships within 12 turns.
 Again there will be prompts throughout the game to keep the player on track.
 Its a challenging game for one player, a game of guessing and chance.

-## User Goals
+## User Goals and stories

 * The user should be able to play a one player game, the user should be able to keep track of their own guesses and amount of turns.
 The game will continously give prompts after turns to tell the user how they are doing and what to do.

 * The board will appear again after each guess, it wil be updated with the users guesses.
-The board reappaering each time, improves the user experience.
+The board will be reappearing each time updated with all user guess each time, improves the user experience.

+* The user should be able to see if they hit or miss a ship.

+* The user cannot enter a value higher than 7, and cannot answer with a letter.

 ## Responsiveness